 Thinking About Leaving Your Job?
 Contact One of Our Houston Employment Lawyers for a Second Opinion.

 Regardless of how certain you are that your noncompete agreement is unreasonable or overly restrictive, the court may still see it as legitimate.
 It’s critical that you get the help of an experienced employment law attorney before taking a job with a competitor, starting your own business, or leaving your current employer.
-Our team at Shellist Lazarz Slobin LLP is experienced in contract review and a variety of employment issues, and we are more than prepared to help you navigate your unique circumstances with as much confidence and information as possible.
+Our team at Shellist Lazarz Slobin is experienced in contract review and a variety of employment issues, and we are more than prepared to help you navigate your unique circumstances with as much confidence and information as possible.